Ryan Reynolds Wonders About The Future Of ‘Deadpool’ If Disney Takes Over Fox

 One of the concerns that many fans have expressed is what would happen with the R-rating that the Deadpool movies currently receive, and if future movies would be changed in order to fit in with Disney’s more PG-13 preferences.
 Since Ryan Reynolds is said to have fought hard to get that rating for the movie in order to stay true to its source material, it makes sense that he would be concerned about Disney making changes to Deadpool.

 Even if a deal between Fox and Disney does go through, fans and Ryan Reynolds would likely not have to worry about the second Deadpool movie being impacted since filming recently wrapped on the production.
-However, if a takeover does go through it remains to be seen how the R-rated franchise would be changed as part of the Disney family.
+However, if a takeover does go through, it remains to be seen how the R-rated franchise would be changed as part of the Disney family.

 If this is true, I wonder how the fudge it would affect Deadpool? https://t.co/66RNUDU80S